epicfaace/enscience/pages/chemistry/bernoulli.md

 ###Introduction

-Bernoulli's equation -- based on conservation of energy --
+***Bernoulli's equation*** -- based on conservation of energy:
 <img src="/images/bernoul.gif">

 ###Venturi effect
 <img src="/images/Venturi.PNG">

 The ***Venturi effect*** is the drop of fluid pressure when a fluid flows through a constricted section of pipe -- velocity increases, so static pressure decreases.

-A more general version of the Venturi effect (for all fluids) is ***Bernoulli's principle***.
+A version of the Venturi effect that applies to air is commonly known as ***Bernoulli's principle***.

 ###Stagnation pressure
 Take a fluid initially flowing at velocity $$v_1$$ at point 1.
 At Point $$P_2$$, the fluid has nowhere to go, so it's stagnant (does not move).